コンテンツにスキップ

 Recommended traditional performing arts for autumn 1

-New Japanese Beauty - Kanagawa Re-Classical 2016 in Odawara
+New Japanese Beauty - Kanagawa Classics 2016 in Odawara

 02

-A variety of traditional arts performed against the backdrop of Odawara Castle towering high in the sky
+A variety of traditional performing arts unfold with the soaring Odawara Castle as a backdrop

-The ``Kanagawa Re-Classical Project'' utilizes traditional performing arts connected to Kanagawa Prefecture with new ideas and re-disseminates them as cultural arts that live in modern times.
-This is an initiative to convey the classic traditional performing arts of Kanagawa Prefecture to the present day, rediscover their charm and value, and pass them on to the future.
-This year, the fourth time, it will be held in Odawara City, a castle town that Kanagawa Prefecture is proud of.
+The Kanagawa Re-Classic Project is an initiative that utilizes traditional performing arts associated with Kanagawa Prefecture in a new way, re-disseminating them as cultural arts that live in the modern age.
+It is an initiative to convey the classical traditional performing arts of Kanagawa Prefecture to the present, rediscover their appeal and value, and pass them on to the future.
+This year, the fourth time the project is being held, it will be held in Odawara City, Kanagawa Prefecture's proud castle town.

 03 Provided by: Odawara Digital Archive

-A stage where you can feel the power of history and a new breeze
+A stage where you can feel the power of history and a breath of fresh air

-The day will consist of two parts, and will be guided by Robert Harris, a popular J-wave DJ.
+The event will be divided into two parts and will be hosted by Robert Harris, a popular J-wave DJ.

-*It may be canceled in case of rain.
+*The event may be canceled in the event of rain.

-Under the blue sky, you can enjoy the power of the ``forms'' that have been passed down over hundreds of years, and the new style of the times that is breathed into them.
+Under the blue sky, you can enjoy the power of the forms that have been handed down for hundreds of years and the fresh air of the times that is blowing into them.

-*In case of rain, the venue will be Odawara Civic Hall.
+*In case of rain, Odawara Civic Hall will be used.

-The gradation of the sky that changes from dusk to night and the stage with Odawara Castle in the background will be a fantastic and powerful performance that you won't see anywhere else.
-Even though it is a traditional performing art, it is not bound by existing concepts and is a stage performance that I hope the audience will experience based on their own sensibilities.
+The stage, with the sky changing from dusk to night and Odawara Castle as the backdrop, is a fantastical and powerful performance that you won't find anywhere else.
+Even though it is a traditional performing art, it is not bound by existing concepts and is a performance that we hope the audience will feel with their own sensibilities.

 Message from the performers